Glenn Gow’s CEO Coaching Process

 In the end, the CEO and I decided that taking the money was the right decision for the company.
 It turns out that we are both very happy we did this as the market entered a significant downturn shortly after the CEO closed on the financing.

 “His advice helped me raise $3 million.
-Thank you for all your guidance and coaching … it really made a difference.”
+Thank you for all your guidance and leadership coaching … it really made a difference.”

 – Darren Marble, co-CEO, Crush Capital.